kubernetes/website/content/en/blog/_posts/2021-01-28-PSP-deprecation.md

 ---

 **Authors:** Contributor Comms Team
+_The following is a brief overview of upcoming changes to Kubernetes.
+Bookmark and [keep an eye on our release site](https://www.kubernetes.dev/resources/release/) to see the latest news and other important updates._
 Pod Security Policies (PSP), starting with the Kubernetes 1.21, will begin the [process of deprecation](/docs/reference/using-api/deprecation-policy/) with the intention to fully remove it in a future release.
 This bears the question: what will replace Pod Security Policies in the future?
 In short, [Admission Controllers](/docs/reference/access-authn-authz/admission-controllers/).
 For more details, keep reading.